alprael/ReadWithoutMe/README.md

 The main language is English, and the current required orientation is portrait mode.
 In order to successfully sign into the app, a working internet connection is required.

-Here are the current implementations needed to work for this app to function.
+Here are the added implementations needed for this app to function.
 ```
 implementation 'android.arch.persistence.room:runtime:1.1.1'
 implementation 'com.google.android.gms:play-services-auth:16.0.1'